aangelo21/canary-weather/readme.md

 ## License

-This project is licensed under the terms specified in the `licence` file.
+This project is licensed under the terms specified in the `license` file.

 ## Deployment